 Exploring Africa's Ski Pistes

-Unbelievably, it is possible to don skiis and hit the slopes in Africa.
-Perhaps the most reliable resort is Oukaïmeden in Morocco, where chairlifts offer access to the 10,689 feet/ 3,258 meter peak of Jebel Attar in the High Atlas Mountains.
+Unbelievably, it is possible to don skis and hit the slopes in Africa.
+Perhaps the most reliable resort is Oukaïmeden in Morocco, where chairlifts offer access to the 10,689 feet/ 3,258-meter peak of Jebel Attar in the High Atlas Mountains.
 The resort boasts five plunging downward runs, as well as beginner and intermediary slopes and an area dedicated to sledding.

 The tiny Kingdom of Lesotho is an exceptionally mountainous country, with the highest low point of any nation on Earth.
 It's also the coldest country on the continent, with a record low of -4.7°F/ -20.4°C measured in Letseng-le-Draai in 1967.
 Snow is common, with some peaks retaining a covering of snow year-round.
 Nevertheless, Afriski Mountain Resort remains the only ski destination in Lesotho.

 In South Africa, the Eastern Cape Highlands are home to Tiffindell Ski Resort.
-Slopes are open for skiiers and snowboarders throughout the southern hemisphere winter (June, July and August), and when natural snows fail, there are snow-makers on hand to ensure the well-groomed pistes stay functional.
+Slopes are open for skiers and snowboarders throughout the southern hemisphere winter (June, July, and August), and when natural snows fail, there are snow-makers on hand to ensure the well-groomed pistes stay functional.
 A Ski Academy provides lessons for beginners, while a snow park offers jumps and rails for the pros.